-Tokyo-How to make the Best of 3 Days
+How to make the Best of your 3 days

 Tokyo is one of the busiest metropolises in the world and there are many great things to see and do here.
 It offers unlimited shopping choices, entertainment, culture and dining options.
 For some, it can be overwhelming and a little intimidating just to see the sheer maddening crowd that occupy the space and the speed at which each one goes about their business.
 However, I was not intimidated or frustrated as I was pretty excited to see the things I don’t usually see in the Western world.
 Moreover, Tokyo was my last destination after being in Japan for almost six-months, which meant that I was going to make each moment matter, meaningful and memorable.